v13b9/streeteasy-monitor/README.md

 ## Configuration
 ### Create .env file
-Add any necessary database credentials and message fields.
-Currently only works with Supabase but could be adapted for other databases/providers
 ```bash
 $ touch .env
 ```
+Add database credentials (by default, requires a Supabase account and proper database schema defining a table named `listings`).

+Adapt to your desired database as needed by editing `database.py`.
 ```
 SUPABASE_URL=[YOUR SUPABASE URL]
 SUPABASE_KEY=[YOUR SUPABASE KEY]
 ```

+Add your desired message, along with your phone number, email, and name.
+All fields are required.
 ```
 MESSAGE=[YOUR MESSAGE]
 PHONE=[YOUR PHONE NUMBER]
 EMAIL=[YOUR EMAIL ADDRESS]
 NAME=[YOUR NAME]
 ```
-When the script runs, the listing agent for a given rental will be sent the above information, and you will receive an automated email from StreetEasy at the address you provided indicating that the message has been sent.
+When the script runs, the listing agent for a matching rental will be sent the above information, and you will receive an automated email from StreetEasy at the address you provided indicating that the message has been sent.

 ### Configure default search parameters and optional filters
 If you choose to run the script by itself or in a cron job, edit the `default` and `filters` dictionaries in `config.py` according to your preferences.